 Dress code and office environment

 The office environment is normally rather informal with a casual or business casual dress code.
-This is however one of the things that will vary from where you are in the country, keeping in mind that firms in the largest cities normally practise a more conservative dress code, with dresses and dark coloured suits with shirt and tie.
+This will however vary from where you are in the country, keeping in mind that firms in the largest cities normally practice a more conservative dress code, with dresses and dark colored suits with shirt and tie.

 Greetings in the office are done with a first name basis, and business partners will also normally speak to each other by using the first name.

 If you address someone you do not know in an email it is common to use the full name, but very often you will quickly move on to address each other on a first name basis.